 - 3. Make your customization selections. - 4.
 Select Main, and then Save Changes and Exit to save your settings.

 Your changes take effect when the computer restarts.

 11 Backing up, restoring, and recovering

-This chapter provides information about the following processes, which are standard procedure for most products:
+This chapter provides information about the following processes.
+The information in the chapter is standard procedure for most products.